ConfederacyOfGaia/Gaia/mage.md

 #### Conjuration Savant
-Beginning when you select this school at 2nd level, the time you must spend to copy a conjuration spell into your spellbook is halved and you can prepare conjuration spells in half the normal time.

-However, the time required to copy a necromancy spell into your spellbook is doubled, and you take twice as long to prepare necromancy spells.
+Beginning when you select this school at 2nd level, the time you must spend to learn a conjuration spell is halved.
+However, the time required to learn a necromancy spell is doubled.

 #### Minor Conjuration